maximtop/kode-injector/README.md

 # Kode Injector

-Chrome extension for JS and CSS files injection to the specified websites
+Chrome extension for JS and CSS code injection from local files to the specified websites

 ## How to install for developing

 * `git clone`
-* `yarn install`
+* `make install`
 * `make build`
 * `Turn on developer mode in your chrome`
-* `install unpaked extension from the build folder`
+* `install unpacked extension from the build folder`